-Encourage children and young people to look for opportunities to move throughout their day, eg, walking or biking to school, taking the stairs not the escalator.
+Look for opportunities to move throughout the day, eg, walking or biking to school, taking the stairs not the escalator.
+Break up sitting time.

-Encourage them to try new activities or sports and to discover which ones they most enjoy.
-Support these interests.
+Try new activities or sports to discover which ones are most enjoyable.
+Parents can support these interests.
 Give feedback and praise.

 Join in the action